scopatz/anthony.scopatz.com/content/missives/adding-reflection-to-cpp.rst

-The reflection comes out of the fact that our state accumulation stage is prior to any code that we generate.  ``cycpp`` is in fact a 3-pass preproccessor.
+The reflection comes out of the fact that our state accumulation stage is prior to any code that we generate.  ``cycpp`` is in fact a 3-pass preprocessor.
 The three passes are:

 1. run cpp normally to canonize all other preprocessor directives,
 2. accumulate annotations for agents and state variables, and